TEALSK12/apcsa-public/curriculum/Unit6/Lesson-602.md

    If we want to change the value in a private attribute, we could use a setter that would check to make sure the value is valid.

-6. Have students offer additional examples using the *Drink* superclass, or using examples from their own class hierarchy.
+6. Have students offer additional examples using the *Vehicle* superclass, or using examples from their own class hierarchy.

 7. Complete the introduction by asking students to explain what the difference is between overriding